IsaacWP121/File-Explorer/README.md

 # File-Explorer
-A simple tkinter/os file explorer
+A simple tkinter/os file explorer to be used within other apps